ibexa/documentation-developer/docs/content_management/pages/page_block_attributes.md

 # Page block attributes

-A block has attributes that the editor fills in when adding th block to a Page.
+A block has attributes that the editor fills in when adding the block to a Page.

 [[% include 'snippets/page_block_cache_clear.md' %]]